Skip to content

 Using this to think, not predict

-Financial plans are wrong by month six — new information arrives and reshapes the picture.
-The point of running projections isn't to be right in ten years; it's to be less wrong in the decision you're making this week.
+Financial plans diverge from reality by month six — new information arrives and reshapes the picture.
+The point of running projections isn't to predict accurately ten years out; it's to reduce uncertainty in the decision you're making this week.

 What this doesn't capture